 As in my experiments, it was the indigo dyeing that was the issue.
 I was using linen fabric as well.
 Here is more on how to dye fabric with indigo.
 There are many types of indigo to dye from homegrown Japanese indigo, pre-reduced, and shop-bought indigo powder.
 They all yield slightly different results.

 The result was much better than I hope as I really didn’t have much hope in the homemade paste but it works.
 Just maybe some tweaking is needed for achieving fine printing.
-But for the paint brush technique, works quite well.
+But the paintbrush technique works quite well.
 There are other ways to achieve this like using batix wax and mud resist in which I hope to try out in the future.